wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-information-barriers-microsoft-365/includes/2-explore-information-barriers.md

  -  Accessing site or content by a user.
  -  Sharing site or content with another user.
  -  Searching a site.

-### Using segments in information barriers<br>

-Segments are attributes that an administrator uses to define the IB policy for a group.
-These attributes are taken from the list of attributes that a group is part of.
-For example, a segment called HR is defined using a value in the Department attribute.
-Defining segments doesn't affect users.
-It just sets the stage for defining and applying information barrier policies.

-**Additional reading.** For more information, see [Attributes for information barrier policies](/microsoft-365/compliance/information-barriers-attributes).

 ## Knowledge check